STUDENT GLOBAL OPPORTUNITIES

 Nursing in the British and United States Virgin Islands with Diane Rudophi RN, MS

-This 5-week program allows student to immerse themselves in the rich history, culture and beauty of the Caribbean islands and people.
+This program allows student to immerse themselves in the rich history, culture and beauty of the Caribbean islands and people.
 Students travel between US and British Islands to have both acute care and community/clinic experiences paired in an interprofessional collaborative manner 1-1 with nurses and HCP’s on the islands of St. Croix and Tortola.

 Sports Medicine in Heidelberg, Germany with Dr. Thomas Buckley and Dr. Bill Farquhar

-Programs that include an research component include:
+Programs that include a research component include:

 Nursing in Australia with Dr. Jenn Graber